loda-lang/loda-programs/programs/oeis/list0.md

 * [A005314](http://oeis.org/A005314) ([L10 program](A005314.asm)): For n = 0, 1, 2, a(n) = n; thereafter, a(n) = 2*a(n-1) - a(n-2) + a(n-3).
 * [A005319](http://oeis.org/A005319) ([L12 program](A005319.asm)): a(n) = 6a(n-1) - a(n-2).
 * [A005320](http://oeis.org/A005320) ([L07 program](A005320.asm)): a(n) = 4*a(n-1) - a(n-2), with a(0) = 0, a(1) = 3.
+* [A005337](http://oeis.org/A005337) ([L13 program](A005337.asm)): Number of ways in which n identical balls can be distributed among 4 boxes in a row such that each pair of adjacent boxes contains at least 4 balls.
 * [A005357](http://oeis.org/A005357) ([L10 program](A005357.asm)): Number of low discrepancy sequences in base 3.
 * [A005358](http://oeis.org/A005358) ([L28 program](A005358.asm)): Number of low discrepancy sequences in base 5.
 * [A005367](http://oeis.org/A005367) ([L10 program](A005367.asm)): a(n) = 2*(2^n + 1)*(2^(n+1) - 1).